waocats/crabgo/src/doc/man/includes/options-display.md

 {{/option}}

 {{#option "`-q`" "`--quiet`"}}
-Do not print cargo log messages.
+Do not print crabgo log messages.
 May also be specified with the `term.quiet`
 [config value](../reference/config.html).
 {{/option}}